Datasets & Tools

-Note the U.S. PIAAC 2012 household data are also found in both an international database and a U.S. national database.
+Note that the U.S. PIAAC 2012 household data are also found in both an international database and a U.S. national database.
 The international database contains all information collected through the international PIAAC instruments.

 Data files containing individual unit record data in SAS and SPSS format are available for downloading for each of the countries participating in PIAAC other than Australia.
 These contain both responses to the background questionnaire and the cognitive assessment.
 Full documentation of the contents of the files is provided.
 Please note that these files are primarily designed for use by researchers and data analysts.
 The files are also large and may take some time to download.